Using our site means you agree to the use of cookies and other technologies. Our cookie policy.

 Rust that only affects the surface of a car can be fixed at home if you have the time, patience and necessary tools.

-It's possible to buy a car rust repair kit online which will contain some kind of rust removal liquid, but most of the time you'll also have to purchase the tools you need separately.
+You can buy rust repair kits online containing rust removal liquid.
+Most of the time, you'll have to purchase the tools you need separately.

-If you're going to carry out the repair yourself, the best treatment is Hammerite Waxoyl.
-It's a powerful spray that not only gets rid of rust but also prevents it from coming back.
+If you carry out the repair yourself, the best treatment is Hammerite Waxoyl.
+It's a powerful spray that removes rust and prevents it from returning.

 Here's how to fix rust on your car: